algbio/spl-IsoQuant/README.md

 <a name="sec5"></a>
 ## Feedback and bug reports
 Your comments, bug reports, and suggestions are very welcome.
-They will help us to further improve IsoQuant.
-If you have any troubles running IsoQuant, please send us `isoquant.log` from the `<output_dir>` directory.
+They will help us to further improve Spl-IsoQuant.
+If you have any troubles running Spl-IsoQuant, please send us `isoquant.log` from the `<output_dir>` directory.

 You can leave your comments and bug reports at our [GitHub repository tracker](https://github.com/algbio/spl-IsoQuant/).